Why does it matter?

 We support the Consumer Goods Forum’s (CGF) Global Food Safety Initiative (GFSI) standards to advance the safety of food products.

-We take an active role in the CGF’s Social Steering Committee to drive impactful change in the fight against forced labor.
+We take an active role in the CGF’s Social Steering Committee to drive impactful change in the fight against forced labor and are a signatory of the CGF resolution to fight forced labor.

 As member of the CGF’s Environmental Sustainability Committee, we help drive and communicate environmental sustainability improvements throughout the value chain of the consumer goods industry.
 We are represented on the Board of Governors and working group of the Roundtable on Sustainable Palm Oil (RSPO), and are on the Board of the Global Sustainable Seafood Initiative (GSSI), which provides clarity on credible seafood standards.
 In addition, we are part of the Retailers Palm Oil Group (RPOG) and Retailers Soy Group (RSG); a group of European retailers working together pre-competitively on the challenging topics of palm oil and soy.